 You must submit an application fee of $85 (USD) with your application.
 This fee is nonrefundable and will not be credited against your tuition.
 The fee must be paid by credit card (Visa, MasterCard, American Express, or Discover) before you can submit your application online through LSAC.

 - Personal Statement

-Your Personal Statement should describe your background, academic interests, the program of study you wish to follow and your reasons for doing so.
+Your Personal Statement should describe your background, academic interests, the program of study you wish to follow, and your reasons for doing so.
+As you are also submitting a résumé or curriculum vitae, your Personal Statement should not simply be a restatement of the information contained therein.
 You should prepare this statement without assistance from others.
-The format of the statement should not exceed three double-spaced pages using a 12-point font with standard margins.
-We will not accept a résumé or curriculum vitae in place of the statement.
+The Personal Statement must be double-spaced using a 12-point font with standard margins, and should not exceed three pages.

 - Résumé or Curriculum Vitae